Lynx-Lynx/landing_test_backend/README.md

-Server for sending emails from the contact form
+Server for sending emails from the contact form.
+Is set up only on local machine.